LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `jpl`
-	examples adapted from SWI-Prolog/YAP JPL library; illustrates how to use the `java` library minimal abstraction for calling Java from Logtalk using familiar message sending syntax (requires Logtalk to be run with SWI-Prolog, YAP, or JIProlog as the backend compiler)
+	examples adapted from SWI-Prolog/YAP JPL library; illustrates how to use the `java` library minimal abstraction for calling Java from Logtalk using familiar message-sending syntax (requires Logtalk to be run with SWI-Prolog, YAP, or JIProlog as the backend compiler)

 - `lambdas`